Azure AD Connect user sign-in options

 We strongly recommend that you keep the default attribute userPrincipalName.
 If this attribute is nonroutable and can't be verified, then it's possible to select another attribute (email, for example) as the attribute that holds the sign-in ID.
 This is known as the Alternate ID.
 The Alternate ID attribute value must follow the RFC 822 standard.
 You can use an Alternate ID with both password SSO and federation SSO as the sign-in solution.

-Using an Alternate ID isn't compatible with all Office 365 workloads.
+Using an Alternate ID isn't compatible with all Microsoft 365 workloads.
 For more information, see Configuring Alternate Login ID.

 Different custom domain states and their effect on the Azure sign-in experience